 Penal Code 3056 PC is the California statute that allows courts to keep parolees in custody pending their parole revocation hearings.
-While they are in jail, the county has sole legal custody over them.
+During this time, the county has sole legal custody over them.
 If parole gets reinstated, the person is transferred back into the custody of the Department of Corrections and Rehabilitation.

 California Penal Code 3056 PC states: